philtdodd/YRTT_java_oop_day1/README.md

 - Compare and contrast the `DodgyBankAccount` and the `SecureBankAccount`, how is the `SecureBankAccount` different to the `DodgyBankAccount`?
 How is it designed to prevent it from being misused?
+Are there instances of better method names for clearer abstraction?